Frequently Asked Questions

 Studies have shown that one of the skills most valued by employers is interpersonal skill; the ability to work well with other people as clients and co-workers.
 An undergraduate degree in Psychology documents your knowledge about human behavior.
 See the tab to the right labeled Entry-Level Jobs for specific jobs well suited to psychology graduates.
 In addition, an undergraduate degree in Psychology prepares you for advanced study in Psychology and other feilds (see the tab to the right labeled Psychology as a Pre-Professional Degree).
 Master's level psychologists can become licensed as counselors in Louisiana and many other states.
 They can also teach, often at Community Colleges.
 Doctoral level psychologists can be licensed for independent practice and they can pursue academic or industrial careers.

 That will depend upon the employment setting and the level of education.
-Doctoral level Psychologists in university settings can currently expect entering salaries in the high fourties for nine-month appointments, with additional income possible for Summer work.
+Doctoral level Psychologists in university settings can currently expect entering salaries in the upper forty thousand range for nine-month appointments, with additional income possible for Summer work.
+Salary increases with experience.
 Psychologists in non-academic settings may enjoy higher incomes.
 The national median salary for the occupation of psychologist is $72,000 per year.

 Our undergraduate program is designed to be completed in four years.
 Some students, particularly those that are working their way through school, take longer.
 Most Master's programs take an additional two years.
 Most Doctoral programs take at least an additional four years.
 To be licensed for independent practice as a professional Psychologist one must have doctoral degree although some individuals with Master's degrees get licensed as Counselors or work under the supervision of licensed Psychologists.